 Since all oil and gas services companies in Bahrain must be approved by the National Oil and Gas Authority (NOGA), the Ministry of Commerce issued a letter addressed to the NOGA requesting approval.
 This letter was delivered by hand on the same day to the NOGA.

-Meanwhile, while the documents were in transit from Kevin in the UK, our Banking Team prepared to deposit the minimum capital for a WLL of BD20,000 (US$53,000) into a local bank account at the National Bank of Bahrain (NBB), as per Bahrain corporate regulations.
+Meanwhile, while the documents were in transit from Kevin in the UK, our Banking Team prepared to deposit the minimum capital for a WLL of BD20,000 (US$53,000) into a local bank account, as per Bahrain corporate regulations.
 (Kevin had remitted this amount to us at the beginning of the engagement to cover this).
 Healy Consultants received a certificate confirming the deposit after two days.